zyh-hehe/zyh-hehe/README.md

  - I'm an undergraduate student at the School of Computer Science at Beijing University of Posts and Telecommunications.
  - I'm major in Software Engineering.
  - I choose big data software as my major discipline and am about to take courses in cloud computing technology and distributed computing.
- - Sometimes I study hard, but at the other times I indulge myself, such as playing Heartstone, Red Dead Redemption 2 or just sleeping.
+ - Sometimes I study hard, but at the other times I indulge myself, such as playing Elden Ring, Red Dead Redemption 2 or just sleeping.
- - I'm planning to study Deep learning, Python crawler technology and Java front-end and back-end development(SpringBoot,Vue and etc.).
+ - I'm planning to study Distributed Computing, Deep Learning and Java front-end and back-end development(SpringBoot,Vue and etc.).
- - Language mainly used: C++, Java and Python.
+ - Language mainly used: C++, Java and Go.
- - Actually, I haven't eaten Papa John's pizza.
+ - Actually, I have eaten Papa John's pizza only once.
  - How to reach me: yuehanzyh@gmail.com (email) or https://t.me/zyh_hehe (telegram)

 <!--